Paul Plath, P.E.

 President, Denver, Colorado

 Paul Plath is well-known within the energy industry for his pragmatic approach and ability to solve problems, making him a recognized and trusted expert in due diligence for top-tier lenders, equity, and developers.
-He has managed and performed due diligence reviews to support the financing and acquisition of hundreds of electric power, energy, and industrial projects, including many focused on renewable power generation technologies.
+He has managed and performed due diligence and technical reviews to support the financing and acquisition of hundreds of electric power, energy, and industrial projects, including many focused on renewable power generation technologies.
 Moreover, Mr. Plath has spoken on and written numerous reports and papers on new and emerging technologies for electric power generation, energy conversion and storage.
 He specializes in assembling technical assessment teams to evaluate new technologies, processes and applications and his in-depth technology assessments have supported the financing of a number of first-of-a-kind projects.
 Mr. Plath has a B.S. in Mechanical Engineering from the University of Colorado.

 Managing Director, Denver, Colorado

 Ginger Elbaum is an E3 Project Manager as well as a member of E3’s Management Team.
 She has significant experience providing engineering, construction, and project management services related to power generation (including renewables), water reclamation, and industrial processes.
 Ms. Elbaum’s primary focus includes wind, natural gas, coal, and transmission (including submarine) installations.

 Ms. Elbaum has served as the Project Manager for pre-financing, refinancing, and sale/acquisition projects, including 3.3 GW of wind projects.
 As Project Manager Ms. Elbaum has interfaced with debt providers, equity providers, developers, and rating agencies.
 Additionally, Ms. Elbaum has served as the Project Manager for projects that require government funding, bond financings that require an investment rating, as well as projects that have large bank groups.